10 Workplace Changes to Expect for the Post-COVID-19 Era

 In reality, what will more likely play out won’t be an all-or-nothing remote working scenario.
 Instead, it will likely be more of a flex work hybrid where the focus will be less about where individuals work than what they do and how they do it.

-Employers need to recognize individual needs: Some may crave going back to work, some may enjoy having no commute.
+- recognizing individual needs.
+Some may crave going back to work, some may enjoy having no commute.
 Establishing new policies will require finding a balance.

 The good news is that many of the barriers to managing remote working have been overcome.